 If the skirting board or floor looks even you may be tempted to start tiling directly up to it.
-We don't recommend this.
+This is not recommended.
 Very few properties, old or new, have walls and floors that are perfectly square so you will need to set the level for the first row.
+Here's how:

-Here's how: take a straight length of timber batten (dimensions as above).
+Take a straight length of timber batten (dimensions as above).

 Using a spirit level, make sure the top of the wooden batten is perfectly level then lightly nail it horizontally along the area to be tiled.